-informed consent with histologically confirmed diagnosis of locally advanced or
+informed consent with histologically confirmed diagnosis of Merkel cell carcinoma will

 - The participant (or legally acceptable representative if applicable) provides written